sumitkolhe/krates/docs/contributing/development.md

 ## Run locally

 The repository contains frontend and backend code as well.
-You will need to be run them separately.
+You will need to run them separately.

 ### Backend server